maxnyla/Pawsome/README.md

 Below is a screenshot of the results achieved.
 Page speed score was 94% and the time to fully load the site was 1.7s.

 ![Website Speed Test Results](assets/images/speed_test.png)

+# Deployment and Demo

+This website has been deployed to [GitHub Pages](https://maxnyla.github.io/Pawsome/index.html)

 # Technologies